Ehsan ul Haq

-Biography
+Early life and education

-Ehsan ul Haq was born in Mardan, Khyber-Pakhtunkhwa in Pakistan, into a Pashto-speaking family on 22 September 1949.
+Ehsan ul Haq was born in Mardan, Khyber-Pakhtunkhwa in Pakistan, into a Pashtun family on 22 September 1949.
 He was educated at the PAF Public School in Sargodha, a school under the administration of the Air Force Education Command, and matriculated in 1967.

+After the war with India in 1971, he went to attend the National Defence University in Islamabad where he attained MSc in War Studies in 1977.
+In addition, Ehsan also went to attend the Command and Staff College in Quetta in 1977 where he was qualified as psc in 1980.

+Ehsan was noted as a specialist in anti-aircraft warfare, having educated and graduated master's degree from the PLA Air Force Aviation University in Zhengzhou in China.

+Military career

+Early career

 He joined the Pakistan Army in 1967, and was directed to attend the Pakistan Military Academy (PMA) in Kakul where he passed out in the class of 41st PMA Long Course from the academy in 1969.
 2nd-Lt.
 Ehsan was commissioned in the Army Air Defence Command, and serving in the Western front of the third war with India in 1971.

-After the war with India in 1971, he went to attend the National Defence University in Islamabad where he attained MSc in War Studies in 1977.
-In addition, Ehsan also went to attend the Command and Staff College in Quetta in 1977 where he was qualified as psc in 1980.

-Ehsan was noted as a specialist in anti-aircraft warfare, having educated and graduated master's degree from the PLA Air Force Aviation University in Zhengzhou in China.